Marketing & Sales Pyramid

 Step 8: Ensure repeat clients

 New clients are great!
 But the key to the long-term success of your business is to develop repeat clientele.
-To do that, first and foremost, you must first do good work.
+To do that, first and foremost, you must do good work.
 Beyond that, you need to implement tactics that reinforce your firm as the provider of choice.